ninthart/Twilightesque/README.md

 This is a work in progress, and I may well change the colours slightly from time to time.
 You are, of course, very welcome to clone this repo and make your own changes…

+### Recommended typeface ###

+This theme looks great when when you use the new Input: Fonts for code from Font Bureau.
+Designed by David John Ross, these fonts are excellent for coding and are a delight to use day in, day out.
+I can't recommend them enough (no, I'm not being paid for this testimonial).
+You can get them for free (for personal use) from `http://input.fontbureau.com`.
+Read the Info section of the website too, as it's an incredible look at type for coding purposes.

 ### License ###

 The MIT License.
 Read [LICENSE](LICENSE) for further information.